-Delinquencies and Foreclosures; Risk of Loss; Forbearance
+Delinquencies and Foreclosures; Risk of Loss

-As of March 31, 2024, all Mortgage Loans were current in their payments, except mortgage loans for two developments having an aggregate outstanding principal balance of \$37 million, rounded to the nearest million.
-As of March 31, 2024, the Authority did not own, as a result of foreclosure or deed in lieu of foreclosure, any Developments financed, in whole or in part, with proceeds of bonds (including Rental Housing Bonds) (the "Owned Developments").
+As of December 31, 2024, all Mortgage Loans were current in their payments, except Mortgage Loans for seven Developments having an aggregate outstanding principal balance of \$51 million, rounded to the nearest million.
+As of December 31, 2024, the Authority did not own, as a result of foreclosure or deed in lieu of foreclosure, any Developments financed, in whole or in part, with proceeds of bonds (including Rental Housing Bonds) (the "Owned Developments").
 The Authority reports losses in its financial reports when it takes title to such Owned Developments and reports additional losses when subsequent appraisals of such Owned Developments show declining values.
 Typically, the operating income of such Owned Developments covers their operating expenses.

-For multi-family developments experiencing financial difficulties, the Authority may also restructure the timing of the receipt of the principal and interest payments on the multi-family mortgage loan or reduce the interest rate on a temporary or permanent basis.
+For multi-family developments experiencing financial difficulties, the Authority may restructure the timing of the receipt of the principal and interest payments on the multi-family mortgage loan, offer a temporary forbearance plan, reduce the interest rate, or modify insurance requirements on a temporary or permanent basis.
 Sudden and extraordinary negative disruptions to the Virginia economy may lead to a materially higher number of such multi-family mortgage loan restructurings than is otherwise typical.
 See "Declining Markets; Risk of Loss" in "The Single Family Program" and "Business Disruption Risk" in "Part III - General Information About the Authority" for additional disclosures regarding economic and disruption risks from adverse external events.